froggitti/catOS/README.md

 <br \>

 - Prerequisites:
+  - glibc 2.27 or above - this means anything Ubuntu 18.04 and newer will work.
   - The following packages need to be installed: `git wget curl openssl ninja g++ gcc pkg-config ccache`
 ```
 # Arch Linux: